 Madia Law Represents Employees Who Need The Family and Medical Leave Act

 If you’ve worked for your employer for over a year, you have the right under the Family and Medical Leave Act to take up to 12 weeks of unpaid leave to deal with medical issues for you and your family.
 This includes taking time for the birth and care of a child, taking time to care for your spouse or child suffering from a serious medical condition, and taking time to get the medical treatment you need for your own medical condition.
 Employers may not interfere with your right to take medical leave or retaliate against you for exercising that right.
-I represent employees who have had their federal rights violated by some of the largest and most powerful employers in the country.
+We represent employees who have had their federal rights violated by some of the largest and most powerful employers in the country.

 You are Entitled to Your Lost Wages and Damages